kezhenxu94/cache-lite/README.md

 ## None-typed Cache

-To make a cache more flexible, in terms of values it can store, type-alias can be declared
+To make a cache more flexible, in terms of values it can store, Cache type can be used which is just a type-alias

 ```kotlin
 typealias Cache = GenericCache<Any, Any>